prometheus-net/prometheus-net/README.md

 });
 ```

+For "requests in progress", the custom metric cannot have labels.

-The labels for the custom metric you provide *must* be a subset of the following:
+For "request duration" and "total request count", the labels for the custom metric you provide *must* be a subset of the following:

 * "code" - Status Code
 * "method" - HTTP method